paulmj7/linecopyprotocol/README.md

 ![LCP](https://github.com/paulmj7/linecopyprotocol/workflows/LCP/badge.svg)

-Easily copy and paste lines of data from one file to another.
+Easily copy, paste, and delete lines of data from one file to another.
 Built on top of Deno.

 ## Usage